TrueBlocks/trueblocks-docs/content/docs/_index.md

       prologue
 ---

-TrueBlocks builds and publishes an index that lets you explore the Ethereum blockchain from your local machine.

 ## Without a local index, Ethereum is not really permissionless

 More specifically, without an index, Ethereum cannot effectively serve